rdeneau/formation-fsharp/en/fsharp-training-12-computation-expr.md

 # CE monoidal to generate a collection (3/4)

-Comparison with the same expression in a regular list:
+Comparison with the same expression in a list comprehension:

 ![w:1200](../themes/d-edge/img/list-real-desugared.png)